kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

   - Issues and PRs are added to the milestone by members of the milestone-maintainers GitHub team, which primarily includes SIG leads.
 Review the [milestone-maintainers] page for full criteria for membership to that team.
 The Release Team Lead is responsible for adding certain members of the Release Team to the group, and should check with and prune prior Release Team members who are no longer active.
   - Members of the Release Team should not be the primary contributors making the choice whether issues and PRs are in a milestone.
 This is the job of SIG Leads.
 However, the Release Team may apply milestones when doing housekeeping on tracked issues and PRs where the milestone label has clearly been forgotten.
 - The Release Team Lead is responsible for updating the [burndown template] ahead of the release (changing the milestone in links and anything else requested during the retrospective)
 - Release theme: There is no particular reason for this other than to have fun, and possibly provide a theme for Release Team gifts.
 As Release Team Lead, you get to pick a theme for the release.
-  - Kubernetes 1.8 to 1.10, had unofficial food-based code names.
-    - 1.8 - "Burrito"
-    - 1.9 - "Pumpkin"
-    - 1.10 - "Kiwi"
-  - Kubernetes 1.10 had a late change to "Left Shark".
-  - Kubernetes 1.11 had a Tolkien theme of "Eleventy-One: A Long-Expected Release"
-  - Kubernetes 1.12: Game of Life
-  - Kubernetes 1.13: Angel Release
-  - Kubernetes 1.14: Caturnetes
-  - Kubernetes 1.15: Game of Release/Thrones
-  - Kubernetes 1.16: Unlimited Breadsticks For All
-  - Kubernetes 1.17: The Chillest Release - Capynetes
+Release themes can be browsed over [k/sig-release/releases/release-v1.XX](https://github.com/kubernetes/sig-release/tree/master/releases).

 ### Mailing List Standards